jake142/laravel-service/readme.md

 A package to devide Laravel into smaller services.
 Then main main goal of this package is:

-1. Easier to read the code since the code can bli split into services
+1. More readable, since the code is split into services
 2. Possibillity to scale services as needed
 3. Easier devide work between developers